Photo via Wikimedia: Oliver Chesler

 Designed by David B. Steinman and built as part of the Henry Hudson Parkway, the Henry Hudson Bridge was opened in 1936 to help alleviate congestion on the nearby Broadway Bridge.
 The steel arch toll span — named in honor of Henry Hudson’s voyage on the Half Moon, which was anchored near the site in 1609 — connects the Bronx with northern Manhattan, and spans the Spuyten Duyvil Creek.

 Though not nearly spoken as much of as New York City’s other bridges, the Henry Hudson Bridge is a commanding city fixture, which harbors years of history.
 Here, we take a look at some of its most fascinating secrets, ranging from its construction to other little known engineering facts.

 1. The Henry Hudson Bridge Was Originally Only One Level

 The Henry Hudson Bridge being constructed.
-Image via Flickr: MTA
+Image via Wikimedia Commons: MTA

 Today, over 60,000 cars utilize the Henry Hudson Bridge on a daily basis.
 However, it wasn’t initially intended to be a major thoroughfare.
 According to MTA Bridges and Tunnels President, Jim Ferrara, “The Henry Hudson was originally designed for leisurely weekend drives, but through the decades (it) has evolved into a vital transportation connection in the tri-state region.”